Unionization: Organizing model

 The organizing model is a model developed in the United States that re thinks union organizers as being teachers and mentors that encourage and instruct union members in carrying out their own activism.
 This is in contrast to the Service Model of Organizing, where the union is charged with settling disputes and solving problems.
 The goal with the organizing model is to encourage union members to be more active and engaged in their union.

 Effects of unionization

 In relation to gender

 According to a study conducted in 1992, conventional unionization organization strategies were most applicable towards men working in the manufacturing sector, forcing those who were not affiliated with such to initiate contact with a union.
-Women were more likely than men to desire a form of unionization, however they were recorded as least likely to join a union.
+Women were more likely than men to desire a form of unionization, however they were recorded as less likely to join a union.

 In relation to productivity

 Early industrial relations researchers believed unionization might safeguard employment by fighting technological and mechanical advances.
 Recent researchers developed dynamic union-firm bargaining approaches.
 Monopoly unions can boost salaries and appropriate quasi-rents from employers' capital, but others predict that firms would decrease capital investment to prevent appropriation, lowering productivity.

 Unionization has been demonstrated to be associated with greater employee retention, even when unionized employees experience greater amounts of dissatisfaction in the workplace.
 This is associated with the fact that employees experiencing dissatisfaction will be able to voice their concerns more effectively through the use of the union.